-The role of family has gained prominence, as consumers spend more time at home.
-Activities that allow for bonding with family and friends are becoming more regular in the households.
-Further, there has been a change in the roles of members within a family.
-For example, there is increased participation by men in the kitchen and higher usage of technology for communication.
-It will become important for brands to understand the evolved roles as they seek to connect with the individual consumer and the household.
+The role of family has gained prominence, as consumers The pandemic has accelerated digital adoption by spend more time at home.
+Activities that allow for bonding 2-3 years.
+Consumers have acquired new habits with family and friends are becoming more regular in the during the pandemic, including shopping online, food households.
+Further, there has been a change in the roles delivery and contactless payment.
+What is even more of members within a family.
+For example, there is increased noteworthy is the widespread adoption of technology participation by men in the kitchen and higher usage of across all age groups, demographics and consumer technology for communication.
+It will become important cohorts.
+63% of global consumer respondents are for brands to understand the evolved roles as they seek to buying more groceries online after pandemic and 86% connect with the individual consumer and the household. of respondents are expected to continue to shop online by phone after the pandemic as well.